Jo-JPEG/flagstone-project-01/README.md

 All errors with HTML were addressed.
 ![sreenshot of after errors fixed](/docs/all-better01.png)

+CSS was tested and no errors were found.
+There were 442 warnings, mainly due to external stylesheets being used and the use of variables.

 Lighthouse testing found significant room for improvement.
 Accessibility was a particular point of potential improvement.